Documentation Index

 • If you create multiple servers, you must enter a starting number.
 You can only enter numbers in the starting number, and "001" is the default value.

-• You can enter server names in 3-15 characters and they must begin with an English letter.
-Lowercase English letters, numbers, and hyphens (-) are allowed.
+• The server name must be 3-15 characters long and begin with a letter.
+They must contain lowercase letters, numbers, and/or hyphens.
 If you do not enter a server name, the name is automatically created.

 4. Set the Pool and cluster mode to create a Fabric Cluster for clustering multiple servers.

-• Fabric Cluster: whether a server includes a cluster.
+• Fabric Cluster: Whether the server is included in a cluster.
 Select N (Single Mode) to set as single mode, and select Y (Cluster Mode) to set as cluster mode.

 5. Enter the network interfaces to assign to the server.